apollographql/apollo-client/react-docs/source/index.md

 <h2 id="compatibility">Compatible tools</h2>

-The primary design point of Apollo Client is to work with any client or server architecture.
-The core maintainers focus on solving the hard problems around GraphQL caching, request management, and UI updating, and we want that to be available to anyone regardless of their technical requirements for other parts of the stack.
+The primary design point of Apollo Client is to work with the client or server tools you're already using.
+The maintainers and contributors focus on solving the hard problems around GraphQL caching, request management, and UI updating, and we want that to be available to anyone regardless of their technical requirements and preferences for other parts of the app.

-<h3 id="compatibility">The React toolbox</h3>
+<h3 id="react-toolbox">The React toolbox</h3>

 Apollo is specifically designed to work nicely with all of the tools used by today's React developers.
 Here are some in particular: